whit1088/mad9124-w21-a2-mongo-crud/README.md

 ## Logistics

-- Clone the repo to your latptop.
+- Fork the repo and then clone it to your latptop.
 - Build the project on your laptop.
 - Test each route with Postman.
 - Make git commits as you complete each requirement